 Don and Gerriann Flynn purchased the Hotel in 1989 and sold it to Adam Dopps and Jane Lenzi, in March 1997.

-The Flynns’ carried a note and received the Hotel back, selling it to present owner Skykomish Hotel LLC in September 2000.
+The Flynns’ carried a note and received the Hotel back.

-The Hotel sits on five lots (three facing Railroad Avenue and two facing 5th Street), with a fenced backyard.
+The Hotel sits on three lots (one facing Railroad Avenue and two facing 5th Street), with a fenced backyard.
 A one-story babbled wing, probably dating from the 1930s, extended to the north, containing a bar and a banquet room.

 This area was demolished in 2009 so the Hotel could be moved for BNSF Railway’s environmental remediation scam.